DilerHaji/MolecularSystematicsLab/bioinformatics_molsys_lab.md

 ```

 ### Deduplication
- Deduplication makes assembly faster by getting rid of optical or pcr duplicates which don't contribute to coverage.
+ Deduplication makes assembly faster by getting rid of optical or PCR duplicates which don't contribute to coverage.

 ```
 module load bbmap